TTCs complaints compliments and suggestions process

 If you would like a response, our goal is to get back to you within five business days.
 Some customer communications require interviews with operators, route supervisors or other TTC staff and may take up to 15 business days for investigation.

 To check the status of your file call 416-393-3030 from 7 a.m. to 10 p.m. daily (Please note the Customer Service office is closed on statutory holidays).

 The TTC is unable to provide information on disciplinary action taken against staff, ongoing criminal investigations, Legal and Claims cases and video downloads.

 Step three: Response from Customer Service

-Once the feedback is received from the appropriate department, a Customer Service Representative will share the response with you.
+Once the feedback is received from the appropriate department, the Customer Service team will share the response with you.
 Your response will be shared by the method you requested i.e. phone, email or mail.

 Step four: Escalation process

-If you are not satisfied with the response you have received you can request to speak to a Senior Customer Service Representative.
-If you still feel like you need to escalate you can request to speak to a Customer Service Supervisor.
+If you are not satisfied with the response you have received, you can request that your feedback be further reviewed.
+The Customer Service team will escalate your feedback within the appropriate departments and Customer Service.
 Following that, you can submit a letter to the Director Customer Experience, Marketing and Customer Experience Department, Toronto Transit Commission, 1900 Yonge Street, Toronto, Ontario M4S 1Z2

 If you are still not satisfied following your escalation request, you can contact the Ombudsman Toronto office at 416-392-7062.